Domestic duck: Domestication

-Almost all varieties of domestic duck except the muscovy have been derived from the mallard.
+Origins of breeds

+Most breeds and varieties of domestic duck derive from the mallard, Anas platyrhynchos; a few derive from Cairina moschata, the Muscovy duck, or are mulards, hybrids of these with A. platyrhynchos stock.
 Domestication has greatly altered their characteristics.
 Domestic ducks are mostly promiscuous, where wild mallards are monogamous.
 Domestic ducks have lost the mallard's territorial behaviour, and are less aggressive than mallards.
-Despite these differences, domestic ducks frequently mate with wild mallards, producing fully fertile hybrid offspring.
+Despite these differences, domestic ducks frequently mate with wild mallard, producing fully fertile hybrid offspring.
+A wild mallard weighs some 1.1 kg, but large breeds like the Aylesbury may weigh 4.6 kg (and hybrids even more), while small breeds like the Appleyard may be only 0.7 kg.
+Those breeds are raised for meat and eggs, while other breeds are purely ornamental, having been selected for their crests, tufts, or striking plumage, for exhibition in competitions.

+A phylogenomic analysis found that Indian breeds of ducks formed a cluster that was sister to the White Pekin duck (a breed derived from ducks domesticated in China), while Muscovy ducks are from another genus.

 Farming

+Husbandry

 Ducks have been farmed for thousands of years.
-Approximately 3 billion ducks are slaughtered each year for meat worldwide.
-In the Western world, they are not as popular as the chicken, because chickens have much more white lean meat and are easier to keep confined, making the total price much lower for chicken meat, whereas duck is comparatively expensive.
-While popular in haute cuisine, duck appears less frequently in the mass-market food industry and restaurants in the lower price range.
-However, ducks are more popular in China, and there they are raised extensively.

-Ducks are farmed for their meat, eggs, and down.
-A minority of ducks are also kept for foie gras production.
-The blood of ducks slaughtered for meat is also collected in some regions and is used as an ingredient in many cultures' dishes.
-Their eggs are blue-green to white, depending on the breed.

-Ducks can be kept free range, in cages, in barns, or in batteries.
-Ducks enjoy access to swimming water, but do not require it to survive.
-They should be fed a grain and insect diet.
-It is a popular misconception that ducks should be fed bread; bread has limited nutritional value and can be deadly when fed to developing ducklings.
-Ducks should be monitored for avian influenza, as they are especially prone to infection with the dangerous H5N1 strain.
+They are reared principally for meat, but also for duck eggs.
+Duck husbandry is simplified by aspects of their behaviour, including reliable flocking and the ability to forage effectively for themselves in wetlands and water bodies.

-The females of many breeds of domestic ducks are unreliable at sitting their eggs and raising their young.
+Most breeds of duck may lay some 200 eggs per year, though the Indian Runner may produce over 300 eggs annually.
+The females of many breeds of domestic duck are unreliable at sitting their eggs and raising their young.
 Exceptions include the Rouen duck and especially the Muscovy duck.
 It has been a custom on farms for centuries to put duck eggs under broody hens for hatching; nowadays this role is often played by an incubator.
-However, young ducklings rely on their mothers for a supply of preen oil to make them waterproof; a chicken hen does not make as much preen oil as a female duck, and an incubator makes none.
+However, young ducklings rely on their mothers for a supply of preen oil to make them waterproof; a chicken does not make as much preen oil as a duck, and an incubator makes none.
 Once the duckling grows its own feathers, it produces preen oil from the sebaceous gland near the base of its tail.

-Ducks are also kept for their ornamental value.
-Breeds have been developed with crests and tufts or striking plumage, for exhibition in competitions.
+Systems

+In East and Southeast Asia, rice-duck farming is widely practised.
+This polyculture yields both rice and ducks from the same land; the ducks eat small pest animals in the crop; they stir the water, limiting weeds, and manure the rice.
+Other rice polycultures in the region include rice-fish-duck and rice-fish-duck-azolla systems, where fish further manure the rice and help to control pests.

+Pests and diseases

+Domestic ducks have the advantage over other poultry of being strongly resistant to many bird diseases, including such serious conditions as duck plague (viral enteritis).
+They are however susceptible to the dangerous H5N1 strain of avian influenza.
+Ducks are subject to ectoparasites such as lice and endoparasites such as trematodes, cestodes, and acanthocephalans.
+A high parasitic load can result in a substantial reduction in the ducks' growth rate.